-Finally, as described in the next section, the City's institution and participation in the joint investigation wholly contradicts anyone's definition of "code of silence."
-Whatever application that phrase may have in some other case, it certainly has none here.
+Finally, as described in the next section, the City's initiation of and participation in the joint investigation wholly contradicts any notion of a department-wide (or citywide) "code of silence."
+Whatever application that phrase may have in some other circumstance, it certainly has none here.

 Summary judgment is the "put up or shut up" moment in a lawsuit.
 Siegel v.
 Shell Oil Co., 612 F.3d 932, 937 (7th Cir.
 2010).
-Plaintiff's failure to present sufficient admissible evidence establishing a "widespread practice" warrants summary judgment in favor of the City on the Monell claim.
+Plaintiffs' failure to present sufficient admissible evidence establishing a "widespread practice" warrants summary judgment in favor of the City on the Monell claim.

 II.
-The City is entitled to summary judgment on Plaintiff's Monell claim because the City was not deliberately indifferent to the alleged misconduct of Watts and Mohammed.
+The City is entitled to summary judgment on Plaintiffs' Monell claim because the City was not deliberately indifferent to the alleged misconduct of Watts and Mohammed.

-Aside from establishing a widespread practice of constitutional violations, which Plaintiff has failed to do here, a Monell plaintiff also must satisfy a "rigorous standard of culpability," i.e., that the municipality's action was taken with deliberate indifference to the plaintiff's constitutional rights.
+Aside from establishing a widespread practice of constitutional violations, which Plaintiffs have failed to do here, a Monell plaintiff also must satisfy a "rigorous standard of culpability," i.e., that the municipality's action was taken with deliberate indifference to the plaintiff's constitutional rights.
 First Midwest Bank, 988 F.3d at 986-87 (cleaned up).
 "This is a high bar.
 Negligence or even gross negligence on the part of the municipality is not enough."
 Id. at 987.
 Rather, "[a] plaintiff must prove that it was obvious that the municipality's action would lead to constitutional violations and that the municipality consciously disregarded those consequences."
 Id.
 To reiterate a principle particularly relevant here, a plaintiff must establish conduct that is "properly attributable to the municipality" itself in order to succeed on a § 1983 claim against that municipality.
 Bryan County, 520 U.S. at 403-04.
-This "rigorous"
+This "rigorous" standard of municipal fault must be "scrupulously applied" in every Monell case to avoid municipal liability from "collaps[ing] into respondeat superior liability."
+First Midwest Bank, 988 F.3d at 987, citing Bryan County, 520 U.S. at 415.
+Plaintiffs do not meet this demanding standard for municipal fault under the undisputable facts of this case.